 On December 11, Kyiv hosted the fourth annual high-level forum “Just Transition: Evolution.
-Recovery and the Future of Carbon-Intensive and Mono-Industrial Communities” This year’s focus was on the future of just transition in Ukraine and scaling the experience of coal communities to others that depend on specific industries or industrial enterprises.
+Recovery and the Future of Carbon-Intensive and Mono-Industrial Communities” This year’s focus was on the future of just transition in Ukraine and scaling the experience of coal communities to other carbon intensive regions.

 Transformation is already underway

-Ecodia’s Executive Director Oleksiy Pasyuk reminded that the issue of phasing out fossil fuels and transforming the economy has been at the center of the organization’s work for many years.
+Ecoaction’s Executive Director Oleksii Pasyuk reminded that the issue of phasing out fossil fuels and transforming the economy has been at the center of the organization’s work for many years.

-“We proceed from the fact that fossil fuels create problems for the environment and, accordingly, for the health of people who live there and use them.
-On the other hand, from the very beginning of working on this topic, we understood: the transformation we expect will fundamentally change the economy and people’s lives, entire segments of society.
+“We proceed from the fact that fossil fuels create problems for the environment and, accordingly, for the health of people.
+On the other hand, from the very beginning of working on this topic, we understood: the transition we expect will fundamentally change the economy and people’s lives.
 We knew it would take time and adaptation, especially for those directly working in the sectors where these changes will occur.
-Previously, this was perceived as something distant, but now we live in a situation where it is already happening—and this is recognized at the state level.
-This is a process that will be difficult to stop even with political decisions, because technological changes are already evident,” noted Oleksiy Pasyuk.
+Previously, this was perceived as something distant, but now we live in a situation where it is already happening — and this is recognized at the state level.
+This is a process that will be difficult to stop even with political decisions, because technological changes are already evident,” noted Oleksii Pasyuk.

-According to him, since 2018, when Ecodia began working on just transition, much has changed.
-About 30 communities have already joined the transformation processes, there is state-level understanding of the problem and a corresponding program.
+Since 2018, when Ecoaction began working on just transition, much has changed.
+About 30 communities have already joined the transition processes, there is state-level understanding of the problem and a corresponding program.
 At the same time, this is not enough, because changes affect not only coal regions.

 What is the government’s position?

 Central government representatives spoke about how government decisions must consider not only strategic vision but also the real situation in communities.
 They discussed challenges and the need to balance current needs with future planning.
-This logic was outlined by Deputy Minister of Communities and Territories Development Oleksiy Ryabykin.
+This logic was outlined by Deputy Minister of Communities and Territories Development Oleksii Riabykin.

 “There is a certain paradox in the fact that the state, regions, and communities, during a full-scale war, still have to think about the future.
-It would seem more logical to focus all resources on the war—and that’s natural.
-But on the other hand, we cannot not think about people.
+It would seem more logical to focus all resources on the war — and that’s natural.
+But on the other hand, we should think about people.
 It’s always about people: how to ensure that they don’t leave the Pavlohrad community?
-Or Lviv region, where, by the way, the population is also declining.
-Because if people move from the Pavlohrad community to safer parts of Dnipropetrovsk region, from Sheptychka they go abroad.
+Or Lviv region, where the population is also declining.
+Because if people move from the Pavlohrad community to safer parts of Dnipropetrovsk region, from Sheptytsky they go abroad.
 This is a huge problem.
-When we talk about just transition, we are talking precisely about people: how to create jobs, ensure quality services, healthcare, education, communal services,” noted Oleksiy Ryabykin.
+When we talk about just transition, we talk about people: how to create jobs, ensure quality services, healthcare, education, communal services,” noted Oleksii Riabykin.

 He pointed out that this year the state adopted a target program for the just transition of coal regions, which sets the framework but so far lacks funding from the state budget.